mattermost/docs/source/integrate/gitlab-interoperability.rst

 .. tip::

-  Watch `this on demand webinar on release management with Mattermost and GitLab <https://mattermost.com/webinar/release-management-with-gitlab/>`_ to learn how to streamline and standardize your release processes, while reducing the amount of effort required to ship your latest releases.
+  Watch `this on-demand webinar on release management with Mattermost and GitLab <https://mattermost.com/webinar/release-management-with-gitlab/>`_ to learn how to streamline and standardize your release processes, while reducing the amount of effort required to ship your latest releases.

 .. image:: ../images/gitlab_mattermost.png
   :alt: An example of the GitLab integration for Mattermost.